The BEST Pineapple Upside-Down Cake

 - Heavy whipping cream: The BEST liquid ingredient for the BEST pineapple upside-down cake texture

-- Milk: To keep from using too much heavy whipping cream but still adding moisture and flavor.
+- Milk: To keep from using too much heavy whipping cream but still add moisture and flavor.

 The Topping AKA The King Daddy